leetheflee/droplet-analysis/README.md

 Step 6: Select "droplet-analysis" conda virtual environment as python interpreter by clicking blue strip in bottom left-hand corner and selecting "droplet-analysis" from dropdown menu

+Step 7: Change the input variable in the script you want to use to 'input'

+Step 8: Place directories with numbers as file names (e.g. protein concentration in µM or PEG %) and hit run